 - Taxi boats from Baden zip all over the Gulf of Morbihan.
 Visit the charming port of Saint-Goustan; Belle-Île-en-Mer's beautiful wild coastline and Er Lannic's megalithic remains, revealed at low tide

 - Or explore the gulf independently: the hotel has kayaks to borrow, and you can hire SUPs in Baden

 - There's plenty of historical interest in the region, including the neolithic Carnac menhirs, prehistoric Cairn de Gavrinis, the fortified medieval city of Vannes and the magnificent Suscinio Castle

 - Popular Atlantic surf spots include Ste Barbe in Plouharnel and Kerhillio in Erdeven

 - An 18-hole golf course in Baden with spectacular views on the water, plus five others within less than one hour drive

 - Back at the hotel, do lazy laps in the heated infinity pool, or relax in the garden with a book

-- The small spa (jacuzzi, sauna, massages on request) can be hired exclusively
+- The small spa (jacuzzi, sauna) can be hired exclusively

 Activities on site or nearby include: